Last Updated on April 4, 2026 by Luis Cooper

 Performance:

-One of my favorite software functions is the Forerunner 745’s ability to record all of your actions in storage allowing you to review your movement details on the watch later.
+One of my favorite software functions is the Forerunner 745’s ability to record all of your actions in storage, allowing you to review your movement details on the watch later.

-The application also uses store your run history and view a more in-depth analysis of your activity is called Garmin Connect.
+The application also allows you to store your run history and view a more in-depth analysis of your activity through Garmin Connect.

 Garmin Connect worked without any issues.